Shipping an Industrial Drying Oven (OOG Cargo) from/to the UK

 Coordinate Delivery

 Schedule delivery with the recipient and ensure appropriate unloading equipment is available at the destination to prevent delays and potential damage.
-Clear communication is key for a smooth delivery.
+Clear communication is key for a seamless delivery process.

 Inspection

 Conduct a thorough inspection of the oven upon delivery to check for any damage during transit.
-Document any damage immediately with photographic evidence.
+Document any damage immediately with photographic evidence and notify the carrier.